KIHeartFailure/escvalve/README.md

-# R code for the project Prevalence of, associations with, and outcomes in moderate-severe valve disease in chronic HF
+# R code for the project Prevalence, clinical characteristics and outcomes of heart failure patients with or without isolated or combined mitral and tricuspid regurgitation: insight from the ESC-HFA EORP Heart Failure Long-Term Registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.